 We lie, having fulfilled their orders.” – Simonides’s epigram of the defenders

 The motivation for his act was a reward from Xerxes, which he never reaped.
-In fact, he himself was killed and Sparta rewarded the man responsible.
+In fact, he himself was killed, and Sparta rewarded the man responsible.
 For a long time, Ephialtes was infamous in Greece.
-His name was synonymous with not only treason, but nightmare as well.
+His name was synonymous with not only treason but nightmare as well.

 As a young Englishman, Guy Fawkes converted to Catholicism, a faith he exercised devoutly.
 He left England for the Low Countries, where he fought for the Spanish Catholics against the Protestant Dutch in the Eighty Years’ War.
-He later returned and met Thomas Wintour and Robert Catesby, who were planning to assassinate the Protestant King James I and his government by blowing up the Parliament building; this would later become known as the Gunpowder Plot.
+He later returned and met Thomas Wintour and Robert Catesby, who planned to assassinate the Protestant King James I and his government by blowing up the Parliament building; this would later become known as the Gunpowder Plot.
 Prompted by an anonymous letter, authorities searched the space underneath the House of Lords and found Fawkes guarding 36 barrels of gunpowder.
-He was sentenced to death by hanging, drawing and quartering, but leaped from the scaffolding, committing suicide to avoid the misery.
+He was sentenced to death by hanging, drawing, and quartering but leaped from the scaffolding, committing suicide to avoid the misery.

 “Remember, remember the fifth of November, gunpowder, treason and plot.